permalik/archive_ui/content/page/about/index.md

 ## Independent Experience
-In my freetime I enjoy building language processing and system-level programs, desktop and web applications, programming-adjacent electrical engineering concepts, 2D game development and additions or improvements to my homelab.
+In my freetime I enjoy building language processing and system-level programs, desktop and web applications, 2D game development and additions or improvements to my homelab.

-My personal projects span from a C compiler written in Zig, a C++/QT Zettlekasten-inspired note-taking application and text editor, a Rust operating system, a Gauntlet-like dungeon crawler Nix development environments, various automation, and integrations with local servers and PCs.
+My personal projects span from a C compiler written in Zig, a C++/QT Zettlekasten-inspired note-taking application and text editor, a Rust operating system, a Gauntlet-like dungeon crawler, Nix development environments, various automation, and integrations with local servers and PCs.

 ## FOSS
 I'm eager to start contributing to a number of projects but have not as of yet.
 I plan to keep